 If you can get your hands on some fresh lion’s mane mushrooms, I highly encourage you to do so.

-Not only medicinal mushrooms, Lion’s mane is seriously tasty.
+Not only medicinal mushrooms, but Lion’s mane is also seriously tasty.
 These healthy mushrooms taste a lot like crab meat or seafood and can be used in any recipe that calls for mushrooms.

 Cooking with Lion’s mane is so easy.

 Simply slice up some fresh lion’s mane, saute on medium heat in a skillet with some garlic, butter, and top with some fresh lemon juice.
 Brown on each side for a few minutes, then you are done.
 Simple and tasty!
 Alternatively, you can use extra virgin olive oil if you have it.

 Other people make “crab” cakes using a Lion’s mane mushroom recipe like this.

 Why not add them to your stew or a mushroom sauce?
 I add them to braised chicken dishes or to stir-fry dishes too.
 No recipe needed.
 Go ahead and add it to your next curry recipe or stir fry recipe too.

 You really can’t go wrong using these fabulous mushrooms in just about any savory dish.
 They remind people of oyster mushrooms in terms of flavor.